 I have lived in my opinion about the Queen and the monarchy for years.
 I have judged Elizabeth for being cold and emotionless.
 It was frightening to me how she responded to events like Diana’s death.
 But as I said in my last post that was only my opinion, and fruit picked from the cursed tree of knowledge.
 I repent for this arrogance, to think I have the right to presume an opinion as if it were reality.
-Let me show you what I am seeing in this series The Crown.
+Let me show you what I am seeing in the series The Crown.

 If “everyone must submit to our governing authorities.
 For ALL authority comes from God, and those in positions of authority have been placed there by God” then it is my job to bow to His Will, not judge it (Romans 13:1 NLT).